-All DJUHSD programs are coordinated and integrate parent involvement programs and activities.
+All DJUHSD programs are coordinated to integrate parent involvement programs and activities.
 Parents serve as members and stakeholders of the Career Technical Education Advisory, the Title I Advisory, ELAC, DELAC, School Site Council, Safe School Plan Committee, Migrant Advisory, the District Parent Advisory, the Special Education Parent Advisory and the Local Control Accountability Plan.
 They review student data and provide input in making decisions for the school district and each individual school site.
 Our district schools have established Parent Centers where parents can get resources, access technology to improve digital literacy, meet with teachers, and attend Parent Workshops.
 Parents are informed of district funded support services and parent trainings (local and state) to promote parental involvement.
 All materials and activities are facilitated in English and Spanish.
 The necessary accommodations (i.e. childcare, disabilities) are provided at parent request.
 Meetings are scheduled to accommodate parent availability.

 The DJUHSD presents LCAP goals and actions at all parent advisories and meetings required in the ESSA Section 1116.
 Parents from these advisories provide valuable input in developing the actions and services of the Local Control Accountability Plan.
-APPROVED BY CDE

-Schoolwide Programs, Targeted Support Programs, and Programs for Neglected or Delinquent Children delinquent children in community day school programs.
+Schoolwide Programs, Targeted Support Programs, and Programs for Neglected or Delinquent Children sections 1114 and 1115 and, where appropriate, educational services outside such schools for children living in local institutions for neglected or delinquent children, and for neglected and delinquent children in community day school programs.

-ESSA SECTIONS 1112(b)(5) and 1112(b)(9)

-Describe, in general, the nature of the programs to be conducted by the LEA's schools under sections 1114 and 1115 and, where appropriate, educational services outside such schools for children living in local institutions for neglected or delinquent children, and for neglected and
+ESSA SECTIONS 1112(b)(5) and 1112(b)(9) Describe, in general, the nature of the programs to be conducted by the LEA's schools under